🇯🇵 日本語 | 🇺🇸 English

 Bisection Method (Bracketing Roots)

 If f(a) and f(b) have opposite signs, a root lies between them.
 Halve the interval repeatedly.
-Slower than Newton's method, but guaranteed to converge.
+It's slower than Newton's method, but guaranteed to converge.

 #include <stdio.h>